-The small and large intestines, with the help of enzymes from the liver and pancreas and gallbladder, process food emerging from the stomach (by this time a sludge-like substance known as chyme) into a form that creates available energy for the body to use, whilst also screening for and eliminating toxic substances from the body.
+The small and large intestines, with the help of enzymes from the liver and pancreas and gallbladder, process food emerging from the stomach, by this time a sludge-like substance known as chyme, into a form that creates available energy for the body to use, while also eliminating toxic substances from the body.

 Leaky Gut Syndrome literally means that the gut lining instead of doing its essential job of screening is no longer functioning as it should.
 “Holes” develop that allow large molecules of not fully digested food, bowel toxins such as yeast, to enter the bloodstream.
 It is now thought that this leads to a crisis where the liver and lymphatic system becomes overloaded and no longer copes well: dysbiosis is created and the body starts to attack itself, creating an autoimmune response.

 “Factors that cause dysbiosis include antibiotic use and consumption of livestock in which antibiotics have been used; obesity; over-hygiene; stress; pathogenic bacteria and a typical Western diet.
 When in dysbiosis, the microbiome instead causes inflammation, cancer and autoimmunity.”
 Dr David Perlmutter

 The sort of conditions commonly associated with dysbiosis are asthma, food allergies, sinusitis, eczema, migraine, irritable bowel, candida overgrowth, fibromyalgia, and inflammatory disorders such as arthritis, PMT, fibroids etc.

 The overuse of antibiotics is thought to be at the top of the list of culprits, with anti-inflammatory drugs, poor diet and lack of exercise seen as very damaging also.